 Where UK Businesses Most Commonly Lose to FX

-- Overseas payroll and contractors — paying remote staff or freelancers in their local currency creates ongoing FX exposure that compounds over time.
+- Overseas payroll and contractors — paying remote staff or freelancers in their local currency creates ongoing FX exposure

 How to Protect Business Margins from Currency Risk